sertannavdann/Meta-CodingPuzzles-Cpp/README.md

 ### 🚇 Tunnel Time - (++++0)

-This is the most challenging puzzle in the set, involving finding the shortest path through a network of tunnels with different travel times.
+The "Tunnel Time" puzzle is the most challenging puzzle in this set.
+The puzzle involves finding the shortest path through a network of tunnels, each with a different travel time.

+The train track is circular, with positions numbered from 0 to C-1 (where C is the circumference of the track).
+The train travels clockwise at a speed of 1 meter per second and starts at position 0.
+The goal is to determine the total number of seconds before the train's tunnel time becomes X.

+There are N tunnels covering sections of the track, with no tunnel touching position 0 or intersecting with any other tunnels.
+The tunnels are specified by their starting and ending positions along the track, and their lengths range from 1 to C-1 meters.

+To solve this puzzle, you will need to implement an algorithm that finds the shortest path through the tunnels and calculates the total time the train spends in the tunnels.
+The puzzle is rated as (++++0), indicating its high level of difficulty.

 ---